 On the wavy highway that hugs the sea on the western side of Maui, road signs remind drivers of the minimum speed limit.
 Maybe it’s the way the setting sun glitters on the water, fierce and hypnotic, maybe it’s the palm trees nodding from the beach, or maybe it’s just the wind carrying the sound of the waves, but Maui makes you want to slow down—or stand still.
 From muscular volcanic ridges to primordial valleys, historic mountainside settlements to plush waterfront resorts, this 727-square-mile Hawaiian island offers more than enough to make you linger well past three perfect days.
 The Valley Isle is currently seeing an influx of visitors more unstoppable than a lava flow, but it’s business as usual no more: With renewed respect for the environment after last year’s respite from tourism, Maui is starting a new chapter.
 The Hawaii Tourism Authority, teaming up with local partners, is launching programs so you can mālama (protect and preserve).
 So slow down, indulge, and give in—and also give back to this remarkable place.

-With the cacao particles lingering on my tongue, I carry a box of chocolate to the car and drive north to Kapalua.
 Among this secluded community’s resorts, Montage Kapalua Bay is the most upscale, and a certain mega–pop star is said (by her sleuthing Instagram followers) to be staying here.
 I feel a little bit like a star by proximity as I check in for my appointment at the spa, which consists of a village of bungalows that serve as treatment rooms.
 Inside one of those hales, its wall opening to the lush foliage outside, a masseur named Bo gives me what might be the best massage of my life.
 Lomilomi, a Hawaiian technique, makes use of long, firm, wave-like strokes, and Bo kneads me until I’m convinced I’m floating on the sea.

 My legs are soft like dough, and it takes a few minutes to get my bearings as I head out for a hike on the Kapalua Coastal Trail, which traces the ocean’s edge.
 Past the daredevil cliff jumpers plunging into Namalu Bay, I reach a field of lava rocks that jut out to greet fluffy clouds and grand waves.
 The white sky parts, and the sun casts a dramatic spotlight on the water.
 I’ve never been spiritual, but this moment is about the closest I’ll get to a religious epiphany.